vifreefly/kimuraframework/README.md

 ### Available engines
 Kimurai has support for following engines and mostly can switch between them without need to rewrite any code:

+* `:apparition` - a Chrome driver for Capybara via [CDP protocol](https://chromedevtools.github.io/devtools-protocol/) (no selenium or chromedriver needed).
+It started as a fork of Poltergeist and attempts to maintain as much compatibility with the Poltergeist API as possible.
+* `:cuprite` - a pure Ruby driver for Capybara.
+It allows you to run Capybara tests on a headless Chrome or Chromium.
+Under the hood it uses [Ferrum](https://github.com/rubycdp/ferrum#index) which is high-level API to the browser by [CDP protocol](https://chromedevtools.github.io/devtools-protocol/) (no selenium or chromedriver needed).
+The design of the driver is as close to Poltergeist as possible though it's not a goal.
 * `:mechanize` - [pure Ruby fake http browser](https://github.com/sparklemotion/mechanize).
 Mechanize can't render javascript and don't know what DOM is it.
 It only can parse original HTML code of a page.
 Because of it, mechanize much faster, takes much less memory and in general much more stable than any real browser.
 Use mechanize if you can do it, and the website doesn't use javascript to render any meaningful parts of its structure.
 Still, because mechanize trying to mimic a real browser, it supports almost all Capybara's [methods to interact with a web page](http://cheatrags.com/capybara) (filling forms, clicking buttons, checkboxes, etc).
 * `:poltergeist_phantomjs` - [PhantomJS headless browser](https://github.com/ariya/phantomjs), can render javascript.
 In general, PhantomJS still faster than Headless Chrome (and Headless Firefox).
 PhantomJS has memory leakage, but Kimurai has [memory control feature](#crawler-config) so you shouldn't consider it as a problem.
 Also, some websites can recognize PhantomJS and block access to them.
 Like mechanize (and unlike selenium engines) `:poltergeist_phantomjs` can freely rotate proxies and change headers _on the fly_ (see [config section](#all-available-config-options)).
 * `:selenium_chrome` Chrome in headless mode driven by selenium.
 Modern headless browser solution with proper javascript rendering.